 A high-intensity interval training workout is a series of exercises that alternate between intense bursts of activity followed by short recovery periods.
-HIIT Training keeps your heart rate up & burns more fat in less time.
+High-intensity training keeps your heart rate up & burns more fat in less time.

-Simply put, HIIT is all about going hard – resting – then going hard again.
+Simply put, these workouts are all about going hard – resting – then going hard again.